theBowja/genshin-db/readme.md

 ## Distributions for Web/Node

 If you don't want to use the npm package, then you can take a look at the prebuilt distributions that can be used easily from web or in your Node project.
-Read more about [it here](https://github.com/theBowja/genshin-db/tree/main/dist).
+[Read the documentation about it here](https://github.com/theBowja/genshin-db/tree/main/dist).

 ## Webpack